Murgeye/teamspeak3-python-bot/modules/inform_team_about_newbie/README.md

 newbie_servergroup_name: Newbie
 support_channel_name: Support
 team_servergroup_names: Moderator,Supporter
-team_poke_message: A newbie is waiting for an introduction!
+team_poke_message: The following newbie is waiting for an introduction: %n
 ```

 Please keep in mind, that you need to reload the plugin afterwards.
 Either by restarting the entire bot or by using a plugin command, if it has one.